 You would like to learn more about this trip?
 Don't hesitate to contact me!
 Our service doesn't end with your departure: I answer all of your questions and support you before, during and after your stay abroad.

 Note: The price stated above is an approximate value.
 Due to sharp fluctuations in the exchange rate of the South African Rand, the final price for this trip will be calculated at the time of enquiry based on the latest exchange rate.

-As a student in our Trails Guide course you wander breathtaking wilderness paths in Southern Africa, get to know the local animal and plant life and acquire the most important behavioural strategies a ranger needs to know.
+As a student in our Apprentice Trails Guide course, you wander breathtaking wilderness paths in Southern Africa, get to know the local animal and plant life and acquire the most important behavioural strategies a ranger needs to know.

 Arrival and orientation in Southern Africa